Google partners with UKinbound, the BHA and NCTA to launch bespoke digital skills programme to boost British seaside tourism

 A recent survey found that four in five Brits admire the coast for its 'beautiful, unspoilt beaches and coastline with lots of natural beauty" yet more than half of them have not visited the British seaside in the past three years.
 This signals a real opportunity for hospitality businesses and tourist centres to use the power of online tools to find new visitors, take advantage in the recent boost in 'staycations' and even think about how to encourage more overseas visitors.

-However, access to digital skills training is an issue and many popular coastal destinations are at a high risk of digital exclusion with up to 20% of people in some communities having never had been online.
-Moreover, according to the the Department for Communities and Local Government's 2015 Index of Multiple Deprivation, nine out of ten of the most deprived neighbourhoods in England are seaside communities.
+However, access to digital skills training is an issue and many popular coastal destinations are at a high risk of digital exclusion with up to 20% of people in some communities having never been online.
+Moreover, according to the Department for Communities and Local Government's 2015 Index of Multiple Deprivation, nine out of ten of the most deprived neighbourhoods in England are seaside communities.

 Ronan Harris, Google Managing Director UK & Ireland, said 'We believe that digital can have a transformative impact, no matter where you live and what your job is.
 Everyone deserves access to the tools and opportunities the web has to offer and that is why we welcome the Government's timely Digital Strategy which ensures the benefits of the digital economy are spread across the country.
 We are delighted to be part of the Digital Skills Partnership and excited to expand our current free skills training offered through the Digital Garage with this new initiative in seaside communities."